Rafi993/Vscode-snippet-generator/README.md

    ```
     $ node ./generator.js
    ```
-6. Copy your .json file (name will be same as the folder you created) and paste it into vscode
+6. Copy your .json file (name will be same as the folder you created example **react.json**) and paste it into vscode

 ### Todo